This article has been updated to reflect the most recent deadlines and information as of October 1, 2019.

 For example, this card is good to go:

-Meanwhile, this card, with no yellow star, is noncompliant:
+Meanwhile, this card, which doesn’t have a yellow star, is noncompliant:

 What Do I Need To Do?

-It's possible the TSA will give the states another delay, but it's also possible they won't.
+It's possible the TSA will give remaining states another delay, but it's also possible they won't.
 And nobody wants to get turned away at the gate for having an ineligible driver's license.
 To prepare for the new policy in October of 2020, head over to the DMV sooner rather than later and get your REAL ID.